Kreuzweg 11, 3818 Grindelwald info@hotel-caprice.ch +41 33 854 3818

 Biking Arena: Jungfrau Region

 We are happy to take care of everything else.
-We have enough space for the safe stay of your bike, and if something breaks, we certainly have the right tool in our parking tool box.
-For all e-bikers we offer the possibility to charge the batteries free of charge.
+We have enough space to keep your bike safe, and should anything break, we certainly have the right tools in our Parktool box.
+For all e-bikers we offer the possibility to charge the batteries for free.

 Railways with bike transport: